- Top

 Seven & i Group fulfills its responsibilities as a member of many local communities by fostering coordination and cooperation with each community.
 At the same time, the Group supports society overall by contributing to community development and the creation of prosperous living environments through its businesses, in conjunction with making appropriate donations in consideration of the benefits to society and the general public.

-In social contribution activities, the Sustainability Development Department promotes activities in coordination with relevant departments in each Group company under the leadership of the Director and Managing Executive Officer Head of Corporate Development Division of Seven & i Holdings.
+In social contribution activities, the Sustainability Development Department promotes activities in coordination with relevant departments in each Group company under the leadership of the Senior Managing Executive Officer, Representative Director and Head of ESG Development Division of Seven & i Holdings.

 Seven & i Holdings seeks to mitigate the environmental impact associated with its business activities and to contribute to making a better society through those activities.
 When selecting external partners for activities, we always ensure that they have a philosophy that is compatible with our own, and that they have sufficient specialist expertise.